-While all pressure groups have the potential to influence the justices' decision making in federalism cases, there exists a number of groups who specifically represent the interests of state and local governments through the filing of amicus curiae briefs.
-Here I consider four such organizations, the Council of State Governments, the National Conference of State Legislatures, the National Governor's Association, and the National League of Cities.
-Beginning in the 1960s, and with increased persistence over time, these organizations have been extremely active in their Washington lobbying efforts and frequently work together in the judicial arena by orchestrating litigation strategies on behalf of state and local governments (e.g., Chen 2003; Pickerill 2003).
-Most commonly, these organizations do so by cosigning amicus curiae briefs (e.g., Colker and Scott 2002).
-As Pickerill and Clayton (2004: 239) note, in their litigation efforts, these organizations do much more than defend the constitutional principles of federalism, they also counter challenges to state and local policies involving federal preemption and national supremacy.
-Surprisingly, though, there has been little research that has evaluated the effectiveness or these organizations in the Court (but see Colker and Scott 2002).
-If these organizations are influential at fending off challenges to the constitutionality of state or local authority, I expect that a justice will be more likely to vote in favor of the states' rights position when one or more of these organizations participate as amicus curiae.5
+While all interest groups have the potential to influence the justices' decision making in federalism cases, a number of groups exist that specifically represent the interests of state and local governments through the filing of amicus curiae briefs.
+Here I consider four such organizations, the Council of State Governments, the National Conference of State Legislatures, the National Governors Association, and the National League of Cities.
+Beginning in the 1960s, and with increased persistence over time, these organizations have been extremely active in their Washington lobbying efforts and frequently work together in the judicial arena by orchestrating litigation strategies on behalf of state and local governments (Chen 2003; Pickerill 2003).
+Most commonly, these organizations do so by cosigning amicus curiae briefs (Colker and Scott 2002).
+As Pickerill and Clayton (2004, 239) note, these organizations do much more than defend the constitutional principles of federalism in their litigation efforts: they also counter challenges to state and local policies involving federal pre-emption and national supremacy.
+Surprisingly, though, there has been little research evaluating the effectiveness of these organizations in the Court (but see Colker and Scott 2002).
+If these organizations are influential at fending off challenges to the constitutionality of state or local authority, I expect that a justice will be more likely to vote in favor of the states' rights position when one or more of these organizations participate as amicus curiae.